priyanka-111-droid/100daysofcode/Day030/Project/password-manager-start/README.md

 * Using json files instead of txt files

-NOTE:dictionaries have unique keys so we CANNOT have one website entry having more than 1 email and password.
+NOTE:dictionaries have unique keys so we CANNOT have one website entry(key) having more than 1 email and password.We would need to slightly modify the program using lists or sets.

 * Handling Exceptions in Password Manager